Marlrus/frontEndStandardsCRA/README.md

   area: 25,
 };

-// Objects will be merged into a new object, overlapping props in obj1 and obj2 will be overriden by the values in obj2 const newObj = { ...obj1, ...obj2 };
+// Objects will be merged into a new object
+// Overlapping props in obj1 and obj2 will be overriden by the values in obj2 const newObj = { ...obj1, ...obj2 };

 // Resulting object